BINF3101-yohe/Lab9_sarsCoV2_part1/README.md

                 fasta_file.write(protein_seq[j:j+60] + "\n")
 ```

-You can run the command on your long_orfs you saved from SARS-CoV-2.
+You can run the command of the function we just defined on your long_orfs you saved from SARS-CoV-2.

 ```python
 export_trimmed_proteins(long_orfs, "sars_cov_2_proteome.fasta")